projectestac/odissea/html/mod/jclic/README.txt

 -----------------------------------------------------------------------------
 REQUIREMENTS
-Compatible with Moodle 2.X releases
+Compatible with Moodle 4.0 and later versions.

 -----------------------------------------------------------------------------
 INSTALL